Remarks on mod-2 elliptic genus: Introduction

 Two statements we prove are the following: \begin{claim} \textbf{First statement:}\\ \MFirst \end{claim}

 \begin{claim} \textbf{Second statement:}\\ \MSecond \end{claim}

 Here, we concentrated on the case $n=8k+2$, since the case $n=8k+1$ can be easily reduced to the case $n=8k+2$ by multiplying by $\eta$.
 The proof of the first statement is given in Sec.~\ref{subsec_proof_first_math}, and that of the second statement can be found in Sec.~\ref{yamashita}.
 Note the difference in the degree of integral modular forms, $4k+2$ vs.~$4k$, between the first and the second statement.
-This difference allows us to detect some elements in $\pi_n\TMF\setminus A_n$.
+This leads to the difference in the possible negative powers of $j$ appearing in the results, and this difference allows us to detect some elements in $\pi_n\TMF\setminus A_n$.
+For example, $\eta^2\in \pi_2\TMF$ is sent to $\eta^2 \in \pi_2\KO((q))$ which is $1\in \bZ/2((q))$.
+Now, the mod-2 reduction of $\MF_0$ is $\bZ/2[j]$, whereas the mod-2 reduction of $\MF_2$ is $(\bZ/2) j[j]$. $1$ is clearly in the former while it is not in the latter.
+And indeed, $\eta\eta^2\neq 0$ in $\pi_3\TMF$.

+We remark that, after $2$-adic completion, the morphism $\psi \colon \TMF \to \KO((q))$ is well-known to factor through the $K(1)$-localization of $\TMF$, whose homotopy groups satisfy $\pi_n L_{K(1)}\TMF=\pi_n\KO[j^{-1},j]$ \cite{LauresK(1)}.
+This fact, however, does not directly imply our results, since the $K(1)$-localization inverts $c_4$, whereas the information without inverting $c_4$ is essential for our statements, which constrain the maximal power of $j^{-1}$ appearing in the image.

-Our proof of the first statement is homotopy theoretic and can be considered as the $\TMF$ version of a proposition on $\KO$ by Stong \cite[Proposition on p.343]{StongTextbook}.
+Our proof of the first statement is homotopy theoretic and can be considered as the $\TMF$ version of a proposition on $\KO$ by Stong \cite[Proposition on p.343]{StongTextbook}; we also note that the results of \cite{Ochanine1991,Liu1992} were also the Ochanine-genus version of the same proposition of Stong.
 The proof of the second statement, at present, relies on the detailed structure of $\pi_\bullet\TMF$ given in \cite{BrunerRognes} and is computational.
 It would be desirable to have a more conceptual proof of the second statement.
 We will also provide an outline for such a proof there, with the still missing parts clearly demarcated.
 Before proceeding, we note that in this paper we also use $\bZ_2$ to mean $\bZ/2$, i.e.~the ring of integers modulo 2, not in the sense of the ring of 2-adic integers.